muccg/mastr-ms/docs/development.rst

 Testing
 -------

 Mastr-MS contains some system tests as well as unit tests.
+The current test classes are:

+    * :class:`mastrms.mdatasync_client.client.test.tests.BasicClientTests`
+    * :class:`mastrms.mdatasync_client.client.test.tests.DataSyncServerTests`
+    * :class:`mastrms.mdatasync_server.tests.SyncTests`
+    * :class:`mastrms.mdatasync_server.tests.AdminTests`

 The WxPython client is tested using the TestClient class.
 TestClient runs the client in a thread and allows "clicking" on GUI buttons by